vjs01/sg_azure01/Azure_Sandbox.md

     Note: SG network firewall restricts access to the Cloud sandbox environment.
 Hence you need to use either a personal laptop and wifi (unrestricted connectivity) or training laptop connecting to guest wifi
 ## Login to PluralSight

-1. In Chrome or Edge browser, open pluralsight https://www.pluralsight.com
+1. In Chrome or Edge browser, open Pluralsight https://www.pluralsight.com
 2. Click "Sign in" from the top right corner of the page & choose the option to “Sign in to SKILLS”
     <img src="images/ps_login1.png">
-3. In the login page, enter your pluralsight username & password
+3. In the login page, enter your pluralsight username & password.
+Click <b> Sign in </b> to be redirected to the Pluralsight home page
     <img src="images/ps_login2.png">
-4. Click Sign
+    Click on <b> Leave Page </b> if prompted.

-## Azure Sandbox
+## Create Azure Sandbox

 Pluralsight-created labs enable hands-on practice in a secure, temporary, and Pluralsight-provided environment.